GregSommerville/machine-learning-blackjack-solution/Readme.md

 Another approach is to make the variable static per thread.
 By declaring the variable as `static` and also marking it with the `[ThreadStatic]` attribute, the .NET runtime allocates one static variable per thread.
 That eliminates the locking/serialization, but also has performance issues.

 The approach used in this application is to use a non-default seed value.
-In this case we call `Guid.NewGuid().GetHashCode()`, which generates a new, unique GUID, then gets an integer value that will be unique, or really close to it, depending on how `GetHashCode` is implemented.
+In this case we call `Guid.NewGuid().GetHashCode()`, which generates a new, unique GUID, then gets an integer hashcode value that should be unique, depending on how `GetHashCode` is implemented.

 While multithreading really helps performance, there are also other things we can do to improve performance.
 For example, when dealing with large populations, the hundreds or thousands of objects that will be generated each generation can quickly turn into a huge problem related to garbage collection.